-Failure to do this will lead to your drone being confiscated.
-You will also be fined a significant amount of money.
-But if you declare it, you will be required to leave it with customs and pick it on your way out of the country.
+Failure to do this will lead to your drone getting confiscated.
+You may also get fined a significant amount of money.
+But if you declare it, you will be required to leave it with customs and pick it up on your way out of the country.

 Also, the drone is only allowed to stay at the airport for a maximum of 45 days.
-If you take longer than that to pick it, you may never get it back.
-So, if you are keen on Morocco travel, it is advisable to leave your drone at home.
+If you take longer than that to pick it up, you may never get it back.
+So, if you are keen on Morocco travel, it is suggested to leave your drone at home.

-Public transport can be very frustrating for tourists in many countries for a couple of reasons.
+Public transportation can be very frustrating for tourists in many countries for a couple of reasons.
 The most common ones are overcrowding, steep costs, insecurity, and unreliability.
-Fortunately, Public transport in Morocco is pretty safe for tourists.
+Fortunately, public transportation in Morocco is pretty safe for tourists.

 The trains, for example, offer world-class service.
 They are comfortable, are always on time, and are very affordable.
 Trains are the best way of traveling long distances in Morocco.

-In case you want to travel shorter distances, there is the option of buses, minibuses, and taxis.
-However, taxis are the most preferred by tourists.
+If you want to travel shorter distances, you can opt for buses, minibusses, and taxis.
+Taxis are the most preferred by tourists.